loresoft/EntityFrameworkCore.Generator/docs/md/mapper.md

 ## Regeneration

 The mapper template does not support regeneration.
-The mapper class will only be create if one doesn't exist for an entity.
+The mapper class will only be created if one doesn't exist for an entity.